 The process of setting up a new camera trapping site has changed.
 It should be straightforward but see the news page (article from 04-08-2019) for a few additional details.

-We are setting up a network of motion sensing "camera traps" around County Durham to photograph and monitor wild mammals.
-These cameras take pictures of animals that pass in front of them, and since there may be thousands of photos, we need your help to identify what's in them!
+We collate data from motion sensing "camera traps", set up around the country to photograph and monitor wild mammals.
+These cameras don't trap animals - but they take pictures of animals that pass in front of them.
+To gain good coverage of the UK, we need lots of people like you to contribute by deploying camera traps in their area.
+Since there may be many thousands of photos, we also need your help to identify what's in them!

 More knowledge about the distribution and abundance of Britain's wild mammals, and the factors affecting them, is useful for lots of reasons.
 These range from gaining a better understanding of the ecology of these species and their responses to current environmental changes, to planning the development of infrastructure and managing wildlife disease.
 Taking photos of wild animals helps us to understand what is going on.